Hook: The Lesson That Cost Me $7,000

 - Knew every crew member’s name

-- Thanked camera ops after grueling takes
+- Thanked camera ops after grueling helmet takes

 - Ate lunch with the stunt team instead of hiding in his trailer

-Result?
-Crews line up to work with him.
-Now compare that to certain “visionary” directors whose sets are revolving doors.
+Compare that to certain “visionary” directors whose sets are revolving doors.
 You can guess who gets more done.

-Harvard found leaders who admit mistakes are rated 72% more respectable than those who fake perfection.
-Turns out, humility builds loyalty faster than ego ever will.
+Stat to Know: Harvard found leaders who admit mistakes are rated 72% more respectable than those who fake perfection.

 9. Sarcasm Isn’t Wit—It’s a Warning Sign

-Podcast Studio, 2022.
+Podcast studio, 2022.

 Our editor walked in late.
-I quipped, “Wow, someone finally met a deadline.”
-The crew laughed.
-She didn’t.
+I quipped: “Wow, someone finally met a deadline.”

 What the Brain Says: